Join us for

 Alain LeRoy Locke (1885–1954)—the first Black Rhodes Scholar, celebrated philosopher, and intellectual architect of the Harlem Renaissance.

 Locke, originally matriculated at Hertford College,1907.
 He later resided on Beaumont Street, just steps away from The Randolph.
-Known for his impeccable style and love of refined spaces, he would have undoubtedly frequented The Randolph during his time in Oxford.
+Known for his impeccable style, dubbed a Dandy, and with a love of refined spaces, he would have undoubtedly frequented The Randolph Hotel during his time in Oxford.

 The afternoon begins with a delectable afternoon tea, featuring: